 America’s opioid drug epidemic still shows no signs of stopping and it probably won’t as long as addicts can still easily go to the doctor and get pills to feed their addiction.
 That’s why there is such a drive to put an end to prescription drug crimes such as “doctor shopping.”
-If you have been accused of either of these crimes, it is critical you speak with an Vista prescription fraud attorney as soon as possible.
+If you have been accused of either of these crimes, it is critical you speak with a San Diego prescription fraud attorney as soon as possible.

 Prescription Drug Crimes by Addicts

 This type of fraud is generally either committed by patients who are addicts or by doctors.
 Patients can commit prescription fraud in a number of ways.
 They may steal a drug pad and forge fraudulent prescriptions.
 They may fraudulently tell a doctor about a condition that they do not have or that is not as bad as they make it out to be in order to get a prescription.
 Or they may visit multiple doctors in order to obtain more than one authorization for their drug of choice.

 Some of the most common drugs involved in prescription fraud cases are opiates (including Vicodin, Oxycontin, Oxycodine, Codine, Percocet, Fentanyl and morphine), tranquilizers (including Valium, Ketamine, Klonopin and Xanax) and stimulants (including Adderall and Ritalin).
 When it comes to these charges, it does not matter which drug the addict seeks out, although possession of certain substances can result in additional drug charges.

 Prescription Fraud By Doctors

 When it comes to doctors committing fraud, this usually happens when a doctor willingly prescribes drugs to addicts with no valid medical needs in exchange for drugs or other payment, such as sexual favors.
 Sometimes doctors even get a reputation for offering this service and become known as a pill mill that addicts seek out to feed their addiction.

 Penalties for Fraud